-Students who participate in Special Services are expected to self-advocate with teachers and members of the REACH team, requesting access to the accommodations outlines in their Sepcial Services plans.
-Students are required to attend a minimum of two weekly tutorials with classroom teachers and utilize accommodations for quizzes and tests consistently throughout the semester in order to access them for final examinations.
-Student participation, self-advocacy, parent collaboration, and utilization of regular accommodations will be reviewed at the end of each academic year, a determination for retention or removal from Special Services will be made by the director of special services.
+Students who participate in Special Services are expected to collaborate with teachers and members of the Special Services instructional team, requesting access to the accommodations outlined in their 504 plan as needed.
+Students are required to attend a minimum of one monthly meeting with the Special Services program director, and must utilize their testing accommodations consistently throughout the semester in order to qualify for final exam accommodations.
+Student participation, self-advocacy, parent collaboration, and regular utilization of accommodations will be reviewed during the Spring semester of each academic year.
+Upon review, a determination for continuation or removal from Special Services will be made by the program director.